Form an LLC in Arizona 2026 | $299 Total | USLLCGlobal

 Step 2: Appoint a registered agent

-Every Arizona LLC must have a registered agent with a physical street address in Arizona.
+Every Arizona LLC must have a registered (statutory) agent with a physical street address in Arizona.
 The agent must be available during normal business hours to accept legal documents on behalf of the LLC.

 Step 3: File Articles of Organization